GUIDE 2024

 • Prevent obsolete documents from unintended use

-• Apply suitable identification if obsolete documents are retained
+• Apply suitable identification for such documents

 What are the Benefits of Document Control?